-A Powerball ticket purchased at a convenience store in Los Angeles County is worth more than $3 million, the California Lottery announced Sunday.
+A Powerball ticket sold at a 7-Eleven convenience store matched five of the six winning numbers and is worth more than $1.2 million, according to California Lottery officials.

 A Powerball ticket sold at a Whittier gas station matched five of the six winning numbers in Wednesday night’s drawing and is worth more than $700,000, lottery officials said.

 The winning ticket matched the numbers 2, 11, 22, 9, 23, missing only the Mega Number 12.

 The drawing was the 17th since the last time a ticket with all six numbers was sold.